 - rice for serving (I used brown jasmine rice)

 - In a saucepan over medium heat, melt butter, add onion and saute for several minutes until soft and translucent.

 - Add the ginger and garlic, and cook for another minute or two, until fragrant.

-- Add the curry powder, garam masala, and cayenne pepper, and fry the spices for a minute or two.
+- Sprinkle in the curry powder, garam masala, and cayenne pepper, and fry the spices for a minute or two.

 - Add the chicken, then stir in the tomato paste, coconut milk, and chicken broth and mix until well combined.